For starters, all that inventory you're talking about is being picked up by somebody else, stored at times, moved and then installed.

 Just picking up a bowl and setting it down too hard on a concrete garage floor can damage it.
 How do you determine when that happened?
 Did the painter move it and break it?
 Was it damaged while carrying it upstairs?

-If you want the Amazon pricing, which is delivered one time, then who do you pay to move that product around during construction?
+If you want the online pricing, which is delivered to your current home, then who do you pay to deliver to the job site, and move that product around during construction?
 And who takes the "hit" if there is a problem?